pluralsight/guides/draft/microsoft-net/property-copying-between-two-objects-using-reflection/article.md

     public string LastnameMatch { get; set; }
 }
 ```

-The types match but the names do no match for our `PropertyCopier` to work.
+The types do match but the names do not match for our `PropertyCopier` to work.
 Also with property copier, we have little control over which properties will be copied over to the child object.
 There may be a case, where we do not want to copy a certain property even if the name and the type matches.

 To solve these issues, we need a way to "mark" the properties that we want to be copied from the parent object.
 Best way to do it would be using attributes to mark these properties.